mikeflynn/trapperkeeper/README.md

 2. Move configuration options to a config file outside of the code.
 3. Add real logging (instead of using std out)
 4. Upload war file.
-5. Add option to have custom filename
-6. Add option to have custom sub-bucket path.